kushalpandya/dotfiles/docs/services.md

 #### Mounting External Storage

-By default, NextCloud maintains files and folders in its own directory but in case you have different partitions in your server containing media files and any other data and if you wish to access those using NextCloud, you can enable it by using _External Storage_ feature of NextCloud.
+By default, Nextcloud maintains files and folders in its own directory but in case you have different partitions in your server containing media files and any other data and if you wish to access those using Nextcloud, you can enable it by using _External Storage_ feature of Nextcloud.

 Start by first enabling _External Storage support_ app, this can be located in`/index.php/settings/apps/featured/files_external` page.
-Once that is done, connect NextCloud to external storage by running;
+Once that is done, connect Nextcloud to external storage by running;

 ```bash
 sudo snap connect nextcloud:removable-media